mmallevato/environment/configure_environment.md

 ## Configure Atom

-Install Atom

-Install Atom packages
+Install Atom and its package

 -   atom-beautify